akulaad/ydb/ydb/docs/en/core/dev/udf-store/wasm/writing.md

 1. Enable the store and WASM as described in [Managing modules](../managing.md#enable).
 Check that the node config sets `udf_store_config.enabled` and `enable_wasm_udf`.
 2. Build modules for the Emscripten **wasm64** platform.
 Do not mix wasm32 with the {{ ydb-short-name }} runtime: ABI pointers are 64-bit.
-3. After the build, upload the `.wasm` file and the manifest with the helper at `ydb/tests/functional/udf_store/upload_udf`.
+3. After the build, upload the resulting `.so` and the manifest with the helper at `ydb/tests/functional/udf_store/upload_udf`.
 There is no public `ydb` CLI upload command yet.

 ## Calling convention {#abi}